genesiscloud/genesis-cloud-inference-articles/art04.md

 * for each batch form a Triton server inference request using the `requestGenerator` iterator function
 * submit each inference request to the Triton server using the `triton_client.infer` method
 * collect inference responses in a list
-* upon completion of all inference requests, postprocess all reponses using the `postprocess` function
+* upon completion of all inference requests, post process all responses using the `postprocess` function

-The `parse_model` function verifies the model metadata and configuraton and extracts essential model attributes like names of input and output tensors, input image dimensions, number of channels, tensor format, and data type.
+The `parse_model` function verifies the model metadata and configuration and extracts essential model attributes like names of input and output tensors, input image dimensions, number of channels, tensor format, and data type.